 Property division can be especially frustrating for some older couples.
 Among the assets that may be marital property is the home a couple has lived in together for years.
 In some cases, both parties may want to sell the house, in which case it may be possible to fairly divide the proceeds of the sale.
 However, in other cases, both partners may be interested in keeping the house, not only for sentimental reasons, but also for the tax benefits and the impact of home ownership on public benefits like Medicaid.

 If you keep your house and you are 62 or older, you may qualify for a reverse mortgage, which allows people 62 and older to draw on their home equity.
 For those who have retired, a reverse mortgage can be a good way to get income necessary to thrive in the post-retirement years.
+A late-life divorce attorney can help Monmouth County residents determine the implications of this situation.
 The loan only needs to be paid back when the borrower moves, dies, or sells the house.
 This is a huge advantage, and if one spouse gets to keep the home in a late-life divorce, the possibility of a reverse mortgage and other advantages will have to be considered when determining an equitable division.

 In some late-life divorces, one spouse stayed home throughout the other spouse's career, raising the children and running the home.
 This may mean that he or she did not develop skills necessary to move into the workforce after a divorce, particularly if this spouse is over age 60.
 Homemaking and raising children are considered contributions to a marriage.
 A spouse who contributed in this manner, rather than financially, is more likely to need alimony after a divorce.